Gullane: Buildings of interest

+A roofless ruin, St Andrew’s Church or Kirk stands at the west end of the village, just north of Main Street/Rosebury Place.
+The ruin consists of a nave and chancel, with a late mediaeval chapel projecting to the north of the nave.
+Most of the walls stand to eaves height, but the west end is lost.
+Due to blocking of the chancel arch and later cross walls at the west end, the full extent of the church cannot be appreciated.
+The most notable architectural feature remaining is the Romanesque/Norman chancel arch, but only the outer band of chevron moulding can be seen from the nave due to the later blocking.

+The earliest stone church seems to date to 1150–1200, most likely built by the de Vaux family, but with a number of later changes.
+The church was abandoned after 1612 when Lord Erskine of Dirleton successfully petitioned to build a new church in Dirleton.
+He claimed this was in part due to sand dunes engulfing the structure, ‘continewallie overblawin with sand’, although the likelihood of this has been questioned.
+In 1827, the Yule family took over the chancel as a private family burial ground, blocking the chancel arch in the process and possibly extending the chancel at that date.
+In 2010, a full record of the church remains was made, followed by consolidation works.

 Gullane War Memorial was erected in 1914, reflecting both the immediate loss of life to the community, but also the emotional impact.
 Although not unique in having such an early memorial it is nonetheless unusual.
 Names were added as the war continued.
 The monument was designed by Sir Robert Lorimer.

 Golf

 Gullane is the home of Muirfield which has hosted The Open Championship on numerous occasions, most recently in 2013.
 In addition to Muirfield, Gullane is the site of several other golf courses in the village and surrounding area.
 At the Gullane Golf Club, three eighteen-hole links courses straddle a large grassed-over volcanic plug, of which a composite course hosted both the Scottish Open and Ladies Scottish Open in 2018.

 From the top of the hill on each course there is a fine view over Aberlady and Aberlady Bay towards Edinburgh and the Forth Bridge as well as the coast of Fife and the Lomond Hills.
 Internationally acclaimed artist Frank W Wood painted a view of Gullane in 1933.

 Abutting Gullane Number 3 course is the Luffness Golf Club course and a Children's Course.